btyldesley3/btyldesley3/README.md

 <img align="right" height="30%" width="30%" src="https://user-images.githubusercontent.com/81243809/114013681-b7544380-985f-11eb-98d0-207b2e416271.gif">

 #### An ex IT recruiter turned aspiring Cloud Engineer.
-Originally from Bolton, I now live and work in Manchester
+Originally from Bolton, I now live and work in Manchester - here are some quick facts about me...
 - 🔭 I’m currently working on AWS certified Solutions Architect and Cloud Practitoner
 - 🌱 I’m currently learning AWS and DevOps!
 - 👯 I’m looking to collaborate on anything cloud or DevOps